Frequently Asked Questions

 The PTS TL Program is designed for anyone wanting to deepen their awareness, attunement, and alignment with spirit and the divine presence.
 It is for those who want to be part of a community or cohort of learners dedicated to learning, growth, and upliftment.
 It is for people who are new to a spiritual path or who have followed a dedicated spiritual practice for many years, as long as they seek to strengthen that connection to the divine, to all that is.
 It is for those who want to know what it means to lead a life dedicated to the awareness of soul and divinity in all.
 The TL program is for those who know that they lead by their demonstration of who they are through their own presence and actions and who want the support of a beloved cohort of souls to join them on this journey of leading a life of soul transcendence.
 The Transcendent Leadership Program is here to support the leader within all of us in living with soul awareness.
 That is the true leader.

-No, you do not.
+No, you do not; however, the program is designed for those interested in studying the teachings of soul transcendence.
 As a seminary program our courses are built on the foundational teachings of the Church of MSIA.
-Course faculty incorporate some of MSIA's texts into the curriculum, and throughout the TL Program teachings of John-Roger and John Morton are integrated with the works of other spiritual teachers, philosophers, artists, scientists, poets, community or business leaders, and so on.
-Further involvement with MSIA is not required or expected.
+Course faculty incorporate MSIA's texts into the curriculum, and throughout the TL Program teachings of John-Roger and John Morton are integrated with the works of other spiritual teachers, philosophers, artists, scientists, poets, community or business leaders, and so on.
+Further involvement with MSIA is not required.
 It is a specific requirement of the program for all students and faculty to read Years 1 and 2 of MSIA Soul Awareness Discourses over the course of the two-year program for informational and educational purposes.
+Personal attunement and alignment with the teachings is an individual experience and choice.

 what is a “residency” in the transcendent leadership program? what takes place at the residencies?